isc-projects/bind9/doc/dnssec-guide/recipes.rst

-Using the method described in :ref:`easy_start_guide_for_authoritative_servers`, we just need to add a ``dnssec-policy`` statement to the relevant zone clause.
+Using the method described in :ref:`easy_start_guide_for_authoritative_servers`, we just need to add a :any:`dnssec-policy` statement to the relevant zone clause.
 This is what the :iscman:`named.conf` zone statement looks like on the primary server, 192.168.1.1:

 ::